 The Tencent group can enjoy this leading position thanks to the user base it owns upstream of its music application.
 Indeed, the group owns the WeChat platform, the largest social network in the country, accounting for more than 850 million subscribers.
 QQ Music in a year and a half already has a user base of 200 million of which 15 million subscribed to a paid subscription per month.

-Kpop, a South Korean music industry, is a market that is going to suffer enormously from this ban as China is a growing market for the Korean entertainment industry as it represents more than $ 5 billion a year.
-The dramas, the Kpop, and the Korean culinary culture is a great success with the young Chinese generation.
-By banning, the Hallyu Wave in the country, China hopes financial harm to South Korea.
+K-pop, a South Korean music industry, is a market that is going to be impacted by this ban as China is a growing market for the Korean entertainment industry as it represents more than $ 5 billion a year.
+The dramas, the K-pop, and the Korean culinary culture are a great success among the young Chinese generation.
+By banning, the Hallyu wave in the country, China hopes to achieve financial harm to South Korea.